QC Main Site Courses Calendar Art Library The Godwin Ternbach Museum

 Arthur Cohen, Professor, Painting

-Arthur Cohen was born in New York City in 1945, and raised in Queens, New York.
-He has resided in Manhattan since 1969.
+Arthur Cohen is a professor of painting, born in New York City in 1945, raised in Queens, and now lives and works in Manhattan since 1969.
 He received his BA from Queens College and his MFA from Indiana University.
 His most recent solo exhibition was at Jack The Pelican Presents, Williamsburg, Brooklyn, in 2005.
 Previous solo exhibitions include Stephen Rosenberg Gallery, New York, Max Hutchinson Gallery, New York, Susan Caldwell Gallery, New York, and Michael Walls Gallery, New York.
 Group exhibitions have included Postmasters, New York (three-person exhibit), Apex Art, New York, National Academy Museum, Whitney Museum and SPACES, Cleveland, Ohio.
 His work is in the permanent collections of the Whitney Museum and the Dallas Museum of Art.
 He has received fellowships from the Louis Comfort Tiffany Foundation, the National Endowment for the Arts and the New York Foundation for the Arts.
 Cohen has taught at Queens College since 1969, Princeton University and Pratt Institute.

 email: acohen880@gmail.com